RaulCasado/minishell/README.md

 We undertook extensive testing of Minishell to ensure it is stable and behaves as expected.
 The development involved:

 * **Manual Interactive Testing**: We frequently ran the shell and tried typical shell sessions, mixing built-ins, external commands, pipelines, and redirections.
 For instance, we tested sequences like:

+  * Remember you need to do the commands one by one ; doesn´t work

   * echo hello | cat -e > out.txt (pipeline with redirection at end)